2eonardo/Progetto-Programmazione/test/lib/googletest/docs/advanced.md

 If you change your software's internal implementation, your tests should not break as long as the change is not observable by users.
-Therefore, **per the black-box testing principle, most of the time you should test your code through its public interfaces.**
+Therefore, **per the black-notes testing principle, most of the time you should test your code through its public interfaces.**

 **If you still find yourself needing to test internal implementation code,